HackerHours/hackerhours.org/Hacker-Hours-DIY-Guide.md

 ### Resources

 Depending on the homogeneity of the group, you are may get a lot of repeat questions.
-Keep a list of resources that you can refer people to.
+Keep a list of resources that you can refer people to, particularly setup instructions and getting started tutorials/books.
 Feel free to add to [the General Resources section of this wiki](https://github.com/afeld/hackerhours.org/wiki#resources), or create a Page for a list that's more specifically relevant to your group.

-## The Space

-Entrepreneurs

-## Common Questions

-Segregate

-Skill Levels

-## Free Help (or, Know When to Say "No")

 ## Tips for Organizers

-* You will inevitably approaching your group (in-person or through email) trying to recruit.
+* Inevitably, people will approach your group (in-person or through email) trying to recruit.
 Decide on a policy for how to handle these (TODO https://github.com/afeld/hackerhours.org/issues/7).

 ## Tips for Mentors

 * You aren't there to validate or critique business ideas.
 You are of course welcome to do so, but only if asked.
 * Most attendees are very grateful for your time, but there will always be exceptions who are overly demanding.
-Don't be afraid to tell someone to wait their turn, or that there are others that you need to attend to, or that they should post the question on Stack Overflow (and you can respond there at a later time, or not), etc.
+Don't be afraid to tell someone to wait their turn, or that there are others that you need to attend to, or that they should post the question on Stack Overflow (and you can respond there at a later time, or not), etc.  *Know When to Say "No"*.

 ## Conclusion